Gonzaga University HS Tournament Conway Classic

 Thanks and good luck!

 A couple of administrative notes.
 Eye contact is really important if for no other reason, to see how much time you have left.
-My biggest pet peeve is cutting off your opponent during CX.
+One of my biggest pet peeves is cutting off your opponent during CX.
 I have no problem annotating that you did so on your ballot so your coach can discuss the matter with you after the tournament.
 Civility and decorum are important, and I can surmise several of you have had this happen to you.
+I also do not have a problem with you timing yourself or sharing evidence, provided it does not detract from the overall use of time in the round.

 I have done policy debate for 4 years in high school and coached policy debate for the last 5-6 years.
+I am now an attorney with my own private law practice but still love coming back and helping the community.
 I am fine with speed just make sure you are clear and I like when teams go *slightly* (doesnt have to be much) slower on the tags so I can make sure I get everything down on the flow.

-Argument preference honestly none but I am always a sucker for a good fw debate since I was the 2n in high school.
-I have seen things in round where people were pirates and stole the ballot to having discussion that would put the floor of the senate to shame.
-I guess in honesty I tend to lean more policy maker.
+Argument preference honestly none but I am always a sucker for a good framework debate since I was the 2n in high school.
+I guess in all honesty I tend to lean more policy maker.
 Not by preference since I ran K's in high school but usually teams can't articulate what my ballot actually does in the round or why my ballot is important.

 I am not as well versed in philosophy as I should be.
 So don't assume I know what the terminology is BUT I am willing to learn and love learning new philosophy.

 T is fine but potential abuse is hard for me to vote on.
-I usually see T as a gateway issue and thus need something that I am opening the gates or closing the gates on basically.
+I usually see T as a gateway issue.

 Generic Link DA's: Honestly in the 1NC is fine because I know teams have strats and I get that but I really like a good specific link story to come out in the block or be able to explain it to me.